-During the 2009 swine-flu pandemic a Japanese pediatrician, Dr. Keiji Hayashi, wrote to the Cochrane Collaboration after noticing that 8 of the 10 studies included in the 2003 meta-analysis (all sponsored by the drug’s manufacturer, Roche) had not been published in peer-reviewed journals and the results could not be verified.
+During the 2009 swine-flu pandemic, a Japanese pediatrician, Dr. Keiji Hayashi, wrote to the Cochrane Collaboration after noticing that 8 of the 10 studies included in the 2003 meta-analysis (all sponsored by the drug’s manufacturer, Roche) had not been published in peer-reviewed journals and the results could not be verified().
 Dr. Tom Jefferson, lead author of the 2006 Cochrane review of neuraminidase inhibitors (and a co-author of the critique of the Cochrane HPV vaccine review in BMJ Evidence-Based Medicine), wrote to Roche requesting the full clinical study reports for all 10 of the trials included in the 2003 meta-analysis.
-Four years later, in 2013, Roche provided the full clinical study reports (CSRs) for all 77 of its trials of Tamiflu.
+Four years later, in 2013, Roche provided the full clinical study reports (CSRs) for all 77 of its trials of Tamiflu().

-An updated Cochrane review published in 2014 based on all CSRs sent by Roche reported the benefit of Tamiflu was minimal reduction of the duration of flu symptoms in adults from 7 to 6.3 days, with no evidence of reduction of the risk of serious complications, hospitalization, or death.
+An updated Cochrane review published in 2014 based on all CSRs sent by Roche reported the benefit of Tamiflu was minimal reduction of the duration of flu symptoms in adults from 7 to 6.3 days, with no evidence of reduction of the risk of serious complications, hospitalisation, or death.
 On the downside, adults treated with Tamiflu developed nausea (1 out of 28 people treated), vomiting (1 out of 22 people treated), headaches (1 out of 32 people treated), and psychiatric symptoms (1 out 94 people treated).
 The Cochrane review authors recommended that the “trade-off between benefits and harms should be borne in mind when making decisions to use [Tamiflu] for treatment, prophylaxis, or stockpiling.”
-In 2017, based at least in part on the evidence showing no reduction in hospitalizations or flu-related complications gleaned from the CSRs that Roche provided to the Cochrane reviewers, the World Health Organization downgraded Tamiflu from its list of core essential medicines to a less-essential category.
+In 2017, based at least in part on the evidence showing no reduction in hospitalisations or flu-related complications gleaned from the CSRs that Roche provided to the Cochrane reviewers, the World Health Organisation downgraded Tamiflu from its list of core essential medicines to a less-essential category().

 Lesson learned?
 Not so much.
-In 2013 the Cochrane statin review group recommended statin therapy for people at low risk of cardiovascular disease.
-This recommendation was based in large part on the Cholesterol Treatment Trialists (CTT) 2012 meta-analysis,even though the data upon which the CTT meta-analyses are based are submitted voluntarily (not all trials participate) and the data are held in “strict confidence,” meaning external verification of CTT analyses is not possible.
-In the denouement of the (unanimously rejected) demand for retraction of a paper I co-authored showing, based on the same Cholesterol Treatment Trialists (CTT) data, statins do not significantly reduce mortality in low risk people (<20% 10-year risk), BMJ editors wrote to the Cochrane statins review group inquiring about their willingness to analyze patient-level data from statins trials, should such data ever become available.
-The editors reported: “…disappointingly the [Cochrane statin review] group has shown no appetite to seek out the patient level data for its 2015 update.”
+In 2013 the Cochrane statin review group recommended statin therapy for people at low risk of cardiovascular disease().
+This recommendation was based in large part on the Cholesterol Treatment Trialists (CTT) 2012 meta-analysis(), even though the data upon which the CTT meta-analyses are based are submitted voluntarily (not all trials participate) and the data are held in “strict confidence,” meaning external verification of CTT analyses is not possible.
+In the denouement of the (unanimously rejected) demand for retraction of a paper I co-authored showing, based on the same Cholesterol Treatment Trialists (CTT) data, that statins do not significantly reduce mortality in low risk people (<20% 10-year risk)(), BMJ editors wrote to the Cochrane statins review group inquiring about their willingness to analyse patient-level data from statins trials, should such data ever become available.
+The editors reported: “…disappointingly the [Cochrane statin review] group has shown no appetite to seek out the patient level data for its 2015 update.”()

 These two examples show that Gøtzsche and colleagues’ concerns about alleged lapses in the Cochrane HPV vaccine review were not without context.
 Was Peter Gøtzsche too close to his rebuke by Cochrane to tell his story dispassionately?
 Investigative journalist and BMJ associate editor Jeanne Lenzer opines: “There was a catch-22 for Peter—wait, and the issues will be forgotten and/or moot, or write now with all the fire and fury of the moment.
-But hopefully out of this will come an effort to preserve what is important in medicine and research.”
+But hopefully out of this will come an effort to preserve what is important in medicine and research.”()